• HOME

 Water Pressure and Water Flow Rate are two important aspects when you need to buy a water filtration system for your home.

 Note that even if the two are different, they are correlated.
-As an change of one will impact the other.
+As a change of one will impact the other.
 A wrong combination will lead to an inconsistent and frustrating outcome.
 Here are a few factors to consider:

 Friction